Diversity & Inclusion

 At Touro, we value you — including all of what makes up your life experience — and we do so with enthusiastic interest and support.

 As a Touro California student, you are supported in your efforts to use scholarships as a way to help fund your education — including those scholarships especially aimed at fostering diversity and inclusion.
 You're also encouraged to take part in various activities — such as our annual Mosaic Celebration — that help fund Touro's own diversity scholarships.

 Our Mosaic Celebration includes celebrity entertainment and silent auction that both raise money for diversity scholarships.
 Mosaic scholarships reflect a global village of students who leave TUC with the ability to affect change from the embodiment of our social justice values.

 Since 2017, more than $656,000 in Mosaic scholarship funds have been raised from our gracious sponsors and donors.
 Thus far, 83 students of diverse backgrounds have been supported on their paths to helping others through Mosaic scholarships.

-TUC's financial aid department is a great source for information regarding other diversity scholarship opportunities.
+Touro California's financial aid department is a great source of information regarding other diversity scholarship opportunities.

 Programs & Training